OldKingAllant/ParcoDeliverable2/README.md

 The code expects:
 - The number of elements to be a power of two
 - The number of MPI processes to be a power of two
+- The number of elements should be greater than the number of processes

 # Compile and run locally